lopspec/lopspec/docs/cookbook/matchers.rst

 --------------------

-You can specify that a method should return an array that contains a given value with the ArrayContain matcher. **phpspec** matches the value by identity (``===``).
+You can specify that a method should return an array that contains a given value with the ArrayContain matcher. **lopspec** matches the value by identity (``===``).

 .. code-block:: php